At TIA Class Size Is Important

 Reasons Why Small Class Size Is Important

 Most students have different needs and one of the best ways to ensure a good education for every student is to keep class sizes small.
-While maintaining smaller class sizes is difficult for many public school districts, it’s worth the effort.
+While maintaining smaller class sizes is difficult for many public school districts, it’s worth the effort here at TIA.
 Schools offering smaller class sizes tend to report better academic performance and overall student satisfaction.
 Small class sizes offer other advantages.
 Consider the following three reasons why a small class size can be a boon to your child’s education.

 Better Class Culture

 Getting your students to work together in the classroom should be every teacher’s goal.
-Maintaining smaller class sizes ensures students are more supportive of one another and that each student receives the same level of interaction from the teacher.
+At TIA, maintaining smaller class sizes ensures students are more supportive of one another and that each student receives the same level of interaction from the teacher.